nirzaf/nextjs-tutorial-week3/content/5-adding-static-assets.md

 ### Using External Images

-To use external images with the `Image` component, you need to configure the domains in `next.config.js`:
+To use external images with the `Image` component, you need to configure the domains in `next.config.ts`:

 ```typescript
 // next.config.ts